Life imprisonment in Singapore: Judicial sentencing powers

-Not only that, the President of Singapore have the power to grant a death row inmate clemency and commute his/her death sentence to life imprisonment, but since 1965, there were only six successful cases of clemency (two for drug trafficking and four for murder) when the President pardoned an inmate from execution in Singapore.
+Not only that, the President of Singapore have the power to grant a death row inmate clemency and commute his or her death sentence to life imprisonment, but since 1965, there were only six successful cases of clemency (two for drug trafficking and four for murder) when the President pardoned an inmate from execution in Singapore.
 The last case was in April 1998 when then President Ong Teng Cheong granted clemency to 19-year-old convicted murderer Mathavakannan Kalimuthu and commuted his sentence to life imprisonment.
+Not only that, the President also had the power to pardon a prisoner from serving a life sentence and order the convict's release, which was the case for Sim Ah Cheoh, a drug trafficker and mother of two who suffered from terminal cancer and thus asked the President for clemency a second time to allow her to be released and spend her remaining time with her family.
+Sim was originally sentenced to hang in 1988 for smuggling 1.37 kg of heroin before her death sentence was commuted to life imprisonment by a presidential pardon.
+After then President Ong Teng Cheong approved her second clemency petition, Sim was released in February 1995, and died one month later.

-However, the Court of Appeal, being the highest court of the nation, also had the authority to increase a life sentence (or any other jail term) to the death penalty, as demonstrated by several cases like Gerardine Andrew (from eight years to death), Kho Jabing (from life to death) and Chia Kee Chen (from life to death).
-The courts of Singapore also had the authority to acquit a person of an offence punishable by a life term, as demonstrated by some cases like that of Ramadass Punnusamy, a 41-year-old Malaysian and alleged drug courier who was originally sentenced to life with caning (15 strokes) for smuggling 1.875kg of cannabis by the High Court before the Court of Appeal reviewed the case and found that both Ramadass and his co-accused Raj Kumar Aiyachami (originally sentenced to death) were innocent of the alleged drug offence, leading to the acquittal and release of Ramadass (as well as Raj) in May 2022.
+However, the Court of Appeal, being the highest court of the nation, also had the authority to increase a life sentence (or any other jail term) to the death penalty, as demonstrated by several cases like Rozman Jusoh (from seven years to death), Gerardine Andrew (from eight years to death), Kho Jabing (from life to death) and Chia Kee Chen (from life to death).
+The courts of Singapore also had the authority to acquit a person of an offence punishable by a life term, as demonstrated by some cases like that of Ramadass Punnusamy, a 41-year-old Malaysian and alleged drug courier who was originally sentenced to life with caning (15 strokes) for smuggling 1.875 kg of cannabis by the High Court before the Court of Appeal reviewed the case and found that both Ramadass and his co-accused Raj Kumar Aiyachami (originally sentenced to death) were innocent of the alleged drug offence, leading to the acquittal and release of both Ramadass and Raj in May 2022.